 The boat that tried to compete with the price of LPG 🚢

-While gas prices rise and regulations tighten, in Jabalpur a tourist boat demonstrated that not only LPG can capsize: it did so literally at the Bargi Dam.
-Nine people did not return home, and 28 were rescued.
-The storm was sudden, but many wonder if the captain mistook the route for an attempt to save fuel.
+While gas prices rise and regulations tighten, in Jabalpur a tourist boat showed that not only LPG can capsize: it did so literally at the Bargi Dam.
+Nine people did not return home and 28 were rescued.
+The storm was sudden, but many wonder if the captain mistook the route for an attempt to save gasoline.
 At least the ticket price did not go up.